ropensci/roweb3/content/blog/2023-11-24-r-intro-mentors/index.en.md

 {{< figure src = "/img/team/françois-michonneau.JPG" width = "300" alt = "Profile photo of François Michonneau." caption = "<strong>François Michonneau</strong>">}}

 I am an educator specializing in modern data systems.
 My interest in data education started when I was working on my PhD in marine biology at the University of Florida.
-After leaving academia, I worked at The Carpentries, and he is currently a Senior Training Engineer at Voltron Data.
+After leaving academia, I worked at The Carpentries, and I am currently a Senior Training Engineer at Voltron Data.
 I co-authored several R packages, and one of them went through the rOpenSci review process.

 I'm excited to be a mentor to help others participate in and grow the R community.